 Time to Come Clean

 Well, you had the good news so here is the bad news.
-Before you put your feet up and studiously do no sweeping you need to give the house a bit of spring clean and then make sure that all cleaning tools are tightly packed away in the cupboard.
+Before you put your feet up and studiously avoid sweeping, you need to give the house a bit of spring clean and then make sure that all cleaning tools are tightly packed away in the cupboard.

 03 of 10